 Amy started working for InnerRoads Wilderness Program as field staff in 2008.
 After seeing how essential the program is for struggling teenagers, she wanted to help grow the program to be more sustainable and accessible, first as program manager and later as program director.
 Amy is inspired by the youth that Youth Homes serves and is excited to share their stories with others in the community.
 When Amy is not in the office, she likes to stay active by exploring Montana’s wilderness.

 Chris has had the position of Marketing Manager since 2006.
 He enjoys putting his creative skills to work in all facets of nonprofit technology, marketing, fundraising and event planning.
-Prior to joining Youth Homes’ Development Team, Chris filled marketing roles with other agencies in Montana and with the California Film Commission in Los Angeles, CA. When not working, Chris enjoys being outdoors running, mountain biking, skiing and hiking with his wife, son and their two dogs.
+Prior to joining Youth Homes’ Development Team, Chris filled marketing roles with other agencies in Montana and with the California Film Commission in Los Angeles, CA. When not working, Chris enjoys being outdoors running, mountain biking, skiing and hiking with his wife, two sons and their dogs.

 Katie joined Youth Homes in 2007 as a Fiscal Assistant II.
 She received her Associates of Applied Science degree in Accounting in May 2005.
 She has been involved with and worked around abused and neglected children for 7 years including serving as a Mental Health Aide for an attachment-disordered and traumatized child.
 She enjoys floating the river, boating, kayaking, camping, snowboarding, scrap booking, and spending time with family, friends, and her dog.

 Erin was raised in Missoula, studied French and Linguistics at the University of Montana and is thrilled to be back at work for Youth Homes after taking five years off to be a stay at home parent.
 Outside of work Erin is likely to be found volunteering for local events, making art with (or without) kids or exploring the wilderness with her family and their high-energy dog.